DerekCoventry/graders/README.md

 # Final Project v1.0 by Useless Nuts

-This is a Ruby on Rails web application that provides an interface for students and professors to apply to be/look for graders.
+This is a Ruby on Rails web application that provides an interface for students to apply for a grader position and professors to look for graders.

 _Recommended Rails version: 5.0.2_